 A german professor, Martin Lames, might have an answer.
 Based on an analysis of 2500 goals, he assessed that 44% of all goals are coincidental to some extent.
-Add to that the number of chances that don’t end up in the net due to bad luck, and you have an overall pretty random game.
+On top of that, we can add a number of chances that don’t end up in the net due to bad luck.

 Imagine a match between two teams, one of them clearly better than the other.

 Team A, the better team, has 7 goal chances, each of them with a 60 % probability of scoring.
 Team B has 3 chances and a 40 % chance of scoring.

 Even under these circumstances, there is a 5% chance that team B will end up winning and a 14% probability of a draw.
 Yet, surely Team A will win 80% of the time.